-Residing on the side of an active volcano in the jungles of Hawai’i with her wife and a menagerie of animals, Dr. Amanda Sauceda-Skuldt is a nerdy queer punk who loves to explore everything from quantum physics and neuroscience to rotting wood and raccoon tracks.
-Born to a Mormon family and raised in Utah, she spent time as a teenager at the Challenger Foundation wilderness survival school, recently the subject of a Netflix documentary Hell Camp: Teen Nightmare.
+Residing on the side of an active volcano in the jungles of Hawai’i with her wife and a menagerie of animals, Amanda C. Skuldt is a nerdy old forest punk who loves to explore everything from tide pools and botanical gardens to rotting wood and mongoose tracks.
+Born to a Mormon family and raised in Utah, she spent time as a teenager at the Challenger Foundation wilderness survival school, the subject of a Netflix documentary Hell Camp: Teen Nightmare.

 Amanda has written for the Washington Post and is author of the entry on Terrorism and Foreign Policy in the Wiley-Blackwell The International Studies Encyclopedia.
 Her doctoral dissertation, “State Sponsored Terrorism?
 Leadership Survival and the Foreign Policy of Fear", was featured in "Selected Dissertations and Theses on Terrorism, Counterterrorism, and Political Violence, 1980-2013", in the journal Perspectives on Terrorism.
 This scholarly work underpins her deep understanding of political conflict and state manipulation, elements that are regular themes of her work.